rommmy/skeletapp/README.md

 # skeletapp

-PHP base application skeleton built on top of awesome packages like the auryn injector or FastRoute from nikic.
+PHP base application skeleton built on top of awesome packages like the auryn dependency injector or FastRoute from nikic.